Dinosaur Park Visitor’s Guide: Visit this FREE Hidden Gem on Western Michigan University’s Campus

 The Stegosaurus is taller than a fourth-grader, even on tiptoes.

-Safety Note: The dinosaurs are definitely a “look but don’t touch” exhibit.
-There are signs posted to remind visitors not to touch or climb on the statues.
+Safety Note: The dinosaurs are a “look but don’t touch” exhibit.
+Visitors should not touch or climb on the statues.

 Dinosaur Park Western Michigan University